Inspection-Guided Randomization: A Flexible and Transparent Restricted Randomization Framework for Better Experimental Design: Related Work

-\paragraph{Our contributions} IGR unifies and builds upon ideas across several of the works above.
-The steps of IGR closely resemble those of covariate-constrained randomization \citep{Moulton2004-sj} but, unlike covariate-constrained randomization, IGR recognizes that it can be beneficial to inspect allocations on the basis of multiple properties, particularly properties other than balance.
-IGR is also related to model-assisted design \citep{Basse2018-ii}, but whereas model-assisted design requires deriving a closed-form expression for mean-squared error, IGR can use domain-informed, approximate metrics when the expression for mean-squared error is unknown or difficult to derive.
-Furthermore, in line with efforts to make studies more reproducible, IGR includes a pre-registration step, which is not explicitly present in any existing restricted randomization framework.
+In line with efforts to make studies more reproducible, IGR includes and enforces a step where accepted allocations are pre-registered.
+As long as the study analyst performs randomization inference over the pre-registered set of accepted allocations, then getting the nominal Type I error rate is guaranteed.
+Pre-registration is not explicitly present in any existing restricted randomization framework, so study analysts are not held accountable to conducting correct analyses.
+We show, for instance, that in re-randomization, we can easily inflate the Type I error rate by using a more restrictive balance criterion in the analysis phase than in the design phase.

 Finally, IGR places an emphasis on deliberately interrogating the quality of the restricted design and on making subsequent adaptations to the restriction as necessary.
 This adaptation step is either under-emphasized or absent from prior approaches to restricted randomization.
 In practice, we suspect that two common forms of adaptation will be: (i) fixing inspection metrics that do not correctly target the design desiderata (e.g., a balance metric that does not capture the kind of imbalance concerning to the study stakeholders) and (ii) adjusting the relative emphases placed on different design desiderata to better navigate trade-offs (e.g., in trials with interference, homophily can create tension between achieving covariate balance and minimizing interference, and which of the two desiderata is prioritized may need to be adjusted).

-We explore the latter form of adaptation in Vignette 2 (Section \ref{sec:vignette-interference}) and discuss further in Section \ref{sec:disc}.
+Several prior real-world studies have been designed with restricted randomization techniques related to IGR that included some, but not all, of the elements of the IGR framework \citep{Murnane2023-vy, Cho2021-pf, Cho2022-oy, Kizilcec2022-ul, Zahrt2023-jd}.
+These studies demonstrate the need for a formal framework like IGR that unifies design principles, and they also highlight the potential for IGR to be applicable and useful in practice.
+In this work, we present simulated vignettes of an experiment with interference and of a group formation experiment (Section \ref{sec:igr-detail} and Appendix \ref{app-sec:group-form}, respectively) to explain specific features of the IGR framework and to highlight how IGR can be used for diverse experimental settings, including and beyond those where related restricted randomization techniques have been used in the past.